 The management of pain is nothing new.
-It has been practice by ancient civilizations and today we have multiple approaches to dealing with pain.
+It has been practiced by ancient civilizations, and today we have multiple approaches to dealing with pain.

-Acute pain generally last for less than 3 months and is part of a normal physiologic process that tells the person that something is wrong.
-Chronic pain on the other hand last for more than 3 months and may be present after the injured, painful tissue has healed.
+Acute pain generally lasts for less than three (3) months and is part of a normal physiologic process that tells the person that something is wrong.
+Chronic pain on the other hand lasts for more than three (3) months and may be present after the injured, painful tissue has healed.

-Chronic pain is a major concern in the United States with over one hundred million people reporting pain of some kind, including musculoskeletal pain, pain from cancer, arthritis, and autoimmune diseases such as rheumatoid arthritis, multiple sclerosis and lupus.
-Chronic pain is much more difficult to treat and is best address with a multi disciplinary approach.
+Chronic pain is a major concern in the United States, with over one hundred million people reporting pain of some kind, including musculoskeletal pain, pain from cancer, arthritis, and autoimmune diseases such as rheumatoid arthritis, multiple sclerosis and lupus.
+Chronic pain is much more difficult to treat and is best addressed with a multi-disciplinary approach.
 Chronic pain is a debilitating disease that affects not only the physical body but also the emotional health and social well being of the individual.

 The goal of acute pain management is to prevent pain from becoming chronic.
 We also create a plan of care that seeks to improve functional status and quality of life.
-Our goals for those we serve include pain elimination or reduction, improve function at home, on the playing field, and in the workplace with a return to a healthy active lifestyle.
+Our goals for those we serve include pain elimination or reduction, and improvement of function at home, on the playing field, and in the workplace, with a return to a healthy active lifestyle.